darwinia-network/darwinia.js-1.0-deprecated/README.md

 2. Now we can build the generated types file via the `yarn build:ts` command.
 The files after build are saved in `packages/**/build`.

-3. Via the `yarn build:publish` command run the file `./polkadot-ci-ghact-build.js` will traverse the build files under the packages folder and execute the `npm publish` command in build folders.
+3. Via the `yarn publish` command will traverse the build files under the packages folder and execute the `npm publish` command in each build folders.

 ### Project using Darwinia.js